robinAZERTY/ESP32Algebra/README.md

 ## Matrix and Vector Library for ESP32 and Embedded Systems

-This repository contains a custom C++ matrix and vector library tailored for use in embedded systems, particularly for robotic applications on platforms like the ESP32.
-Originally developed to support Kalman filtering in drone and mobile robotics projects, this library is designed for flexibility, efficiency, and ease of use.
-It includes optimized implementations to minimize computational redundancy, especially useful for resource-constrained environments.
+This C++ library for PlatformIO is designed for embedded applications.
+Originally developed for the ESP32, it is optimized for efficiency without hardware vectorization, making it well-suited for CPU-based calculations.
+Flexible and easy to use, it meets the needs of robotics projects by providing lightweight support for basic matrix operations and state estimation.

 ## Key Features
 - **Type Agnostic Vectors**: The vector class supports any data type, allowing for calculations on various types when applicable.